flaneurette/Health-Library/Documents/Gases/Carbon Monoxide.md

 - National Fire Protection Association (NFPA): www.nfpa.org
 - American Red Cross: www.redcross.org

-Emergency: Always call 911 if you suspect CO poisoning.
+Emergency: Always call 911 or 112 or emergency number in your area if you suspect CO poisoning.

 ---